-Will it maintain and Minor Negative Impact (Development conflicts with landscape character, minor Maintain and enhance the diversity and distinctiveness of enhance the diversity and distinctiveness of landscape character? - negative impacts incapable of mitigation) -I. The site is enclosed farmland.
-The road adjoining the site has high hedgerows on both sides with mature trees and is rural in character.
-Development of the site would be likely to impact on this green character Landsca landscape and Will it maintain and enhance the diversity and distinctiveness of townscape character?
-1 Minor Negative Impact (development conflicts with townscape character, minor negative impacts incapable of mitigation) - Loss of mature hedgerow if site developed therefore altering townscape character of area.
-Landscape, Townscape and Cultural Heritage Avoid damage to areas and sites designated for their historic interest, and protect their settings.
-Will it protect or enhance sites, features or areas of historical, archaeological, or cultural interest (including conservation areas, listed buildings, registered parks and gardens and scheduled monuments)? - Minor Negative Impact on historic Assets (incapable of satisfactory mitigation) - site forms an important part of the setting of Grade II Listed building - loss of openness and rural setting.
-Archaeological potential will require further information but the assumption for a neutral impact is that it is likely appropriate mitigation can be achieved through the development process. je Will it lead to developments built to a high standard of design and good place making that reflects local character?
+Maintain and enhance the diversity and distinctiveness of Will it maintain and enhance the diversity and distinctiveness of landscape character?
+Significant Negative Impact (Development conflicts with landscape character, with significant negative impacts incapable of mitigation) - would be a loss of the separation of the village from New House Farm and a loss of the rural setting and backdrop to this farmstead.
+Landsca and districtiveness of landscape and townscape character Will it maintain and enhance the diversity and distinctiveness of townscape character? - Minor Negative Impact (development conflicts with townscape character, minor negative impacts incapable of mitigation) - incompatible with linear street pattern Landscape, Townscape and Cultural Heritage Avoid damage to areas and sites designated for their historic interest, and protect their settings.
+Will it protect or enhance sites, features or areas of historical, archaeological, or cultural interest (including conservation areas, listed buildings, registered parks and gardens and scheduled monuments)?
+Significant Negative Impact on historic Assets (incapable of satisfactory mitigation) Major adverse harm to listed buildings due to loss of farmland settings and backdrop to former farmstead and due to loss of visual link between adjacen farmsteads.
+Archaeological potential will require further information but it is likely appropriate mitigation can be achieved through the development process. ge Will it lead to developments built to a high standard of design and good place making that reflects local character?
 Minimise impacts on climate change (including greenhouse gas emissions) Will it support the use of renewable energy resources?
 Will it promote energy 0 Standard requirements for renewables would apply. efficiency?
 Will it minimise contributions to climate change through sustainable construction practices?
 Climate Change Will it minimise risk to people and property from flooding, and incorporate sustainable drainage measures?
-0 Flood Zone 1 and no drainage issues that cannot be appropriately addressed Φ Reduce vulnerability to future climate change effects Will it minimise the likely impacts of climate change on the development through appropriate design?
+0 Flood Zone 1 and no drainage issues that cannot be appropriately addressed.
+U Reduce vulnerability to future climate change effects Will it minimise the likely impacts of climate change on the development through appropriate design?
 Will it use water in a sustainable manner, and enable and encourage high levels of water efficiency?
-Health Maintain and enhance human health Will it promote good health, encourage healthy lifestyles, and reduce health inequalities?
-5 Reduce and prevent crime and reduce fear of crime Will it reduce actual levels of crime, and will it reduce fear of crime?
+Health Maintain and enhance human health Will it promote good health, encourage healthy lifestyles, and reduce health inequalities? tt Reduce and prevent crime and reduce fear of crime Will it reduce actual levels of crime, and will it reduce fear of crime?